kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.95   General operating procedures.

-Unless otherwise authorized by the Administrator, no person may operate an aircraft in the airspace described in §93.93 unless the operation is conducted in accordance with the following procedures:
+Unless otherwise authorized by the Administrator, no person may operate an aircraft in the airspace described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.93   Description of area.|§93.93]] unless the operation is conducted in accordance with the following procedures:

-\(a\) The flight must be conducted under VFR and only when operation may be conducted in compliance with §91.155(a) of this chapter.
+\(a\) The flight must be conducted under VFR and only when operation may be conducted in compliance with [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.155   Basic VFR weather minimums.|§91.155]](a) of this chapter.

-\(b\) The aircraft must be equipped as specified in §91.215(b) of this chapter replying on code 1201 prior to entering and while operating in this area.
+\(b\) The aircraft must be equipped as specified in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.215   ATC transponder and altitude reporting equipment and use.|§91.215]](b) of this chapter replying on code 1201 prior to entering and while operating in this area.

 \(c\) The pilot shall have a current Los Angeles Terminal Area Chart in the aircraft.